If you would like to know how to train effectively, without accumulating unnecessary miles, choose a training plan.

 A perfect race has minimal pace changes, which is why this race predictor also calculates the average pace.
 This way you will avoid running too quickly in the earlier stages of a race and exhausting yourself early.

-Keep in mind that the predicted result is just an estimate since factors like weather and running terrain can affect the end result of a race.
 It might happen that the race takes part on terrain with plenty of slopes, or that there are strong wind and rainfall that will negatively affect your results, and which the predictor simply won’t be able to anticipate.

 How to improve your 10K time